-After being diagnosed with AFib, your doctor may prescribe several medications, including blood thinners to reduce your risk of stroke.
+After you've been diagnosed with AFib, your doctor may prescribe blood thinners to lower your risk of stroke.
 These anticoagulant drugs can interact with some foods, supplements, or even other medications.
-Be sure to ask your doctor what you can eat -- and what foods to avoid -- while taking your medications.
+Be sure to ask your doctor what's safe to eat, and what foods to avoid, while taking your medications.

 Limit Alcohol and Stimulants

 A glass of wine at dinner is probably OK for most people with atrial fibrillation.
-But moderate to heavy drinking and binge drinking are linked to further heart rhythm disturbances, even in people with healthy hearts.
-This is something you want to avoid with AFib.
-Stimulants -- like decongestants with pseudoephedrine -- can also aggravate your condition.
+But regularly drinking more than that and binge drinking are linked to heart rhythm problems, even for people with healthy hearts.

 Don't Overdo the Coffee

-In the past, some doctors told people with atrial fibrillation never to drink coffee.
-In recent studies, however, caffeine doesn’t appear to be linked to more AFib episodes.
-But drinking too much caffeine can raise your blood pressure, which you want to avoid.
-Keep your caffeine intake moderate to help keep you on an even keel.
+In the past, some doctors told people with AFib never to drink coffee.
+But recent studies suggest caffeine isn't linked to more episodes.
+Drinking too much caffeine can raise your blood pressure, though.
+And that can be a trigger.
+Be mindful of how much coffee, tea, cola, and chocolate you have to keep you on an even keel.

-Studies show that people who get regular flu and pneumonia vaccines have a lower risk of heart attack.
-When you're living with atrial fibrillation, it's wise to do whatever you can to stay healthy.
+People who get regular flu and pneumonia vaccines have a lower risk of heart attack.
+Be kind to your heart.
 Get your shots before flu season arrives.